 2. A Nut Butter Pouch

 Did you know that there are companies out there that make to-go pouches of various nut butters?
-Well now you do!
+Well, now you do!
 This is such an easy, and tasty, way to get quick protein while out on the trail.

 Not into eating it plain?
 No worries!
 Pack along your favorite crackers, fruits, or veggies to spread your nut butter on.
 Bananas are our favorite!
 Adding it as a topping can add a little dimension and variety to your hiking snacks.

 You can find nut butter pouches at your local grocery or health foods store, REI, or online.